So, you've graduated high school...?

 not to mention in other regions near your own country.

-You will gain excellent guides and avoid expensive hotel bills.
+you will gain excellent guides if you should travel, and avoid expensive hotel bills.

 Trust me: You'll feel very, very smart for having done so.